Cagurr/Mission-to-Mars/README.md

 ## Mars Scrap Results

-NOTE:  In addition to making the website mobile-responsive, I made the button green and made the featured image rounded.
-I
+NOTE:  In addition to making the website mobile-responsive, I made the button green and the featured image rounded.

 ### Route Site